Korea under Japanese rule: Christianity and Communism

 Japan began requiring the worship of the Emperor at the numerous Shinto shrines set up across the peninsula to bolster patriotism and national unity in 1937, which had become official Imperial government policy in Japan by 1931, complete with enforcement through persecution of traditionalist Shinto priests who did not comply.
 The Propaganda Fide of the Catholic Church permitted this practice in 1936, announcing that visits to these shrines had "only a purely civil value".
 The Presbyterian Church in Korea did not acquiesce to this practice until 1938, but was followed in this decision by other denominations such as the Methodists.
 Fewer than a dozen Protestant pastors refused this practice and were imprisoned.
 In total, around 2000 Christians were imprisoned and 50 were martyred.
 The vast majority of Korean Christians followed the guidance of their denominational leaders to engage in this practice.

 Communist activity, particularly among Korean independence activists, alarmed Christian missionaries as early as the 1920s.
 With the enactment of the Peace Preservation Law in 1925, communist literature was banned throughout the Empire of Japan, including Korea.
 In order to avoid suspicion, evade this and similar statutes, and permit dissemination, Communist/socialist literature was often disguised as Christian literature addressed to missionaries.
 Communist concepts, such as class struggle, and its partner nationalist movement, were resonating well with some of the peasants and lower-class citizens of Korea; this was worrying to some missionaries because of communism's atheist elements.
 At one point, communist students in Seoul (named Keijō during Japanese administration) held an "anti-Sunday School conference" and loudly protested religion in front of churches.
 This protest renewed Japanese governmental interest in censorship of communist ideas and language.

+Settlers

+Under Japanese rule, the Japanese government encouraged Japanese settlers to move to Korea.
+As time went on and the presence of the Japanese became more established, separate segregated districts were established in cities meant for Japanese and Koreans.
+In Japanese districts in the cities, Japanese settlers had little contact with Koreans; while in the rural areas contact with them was more common.
+The Japanese tried to hold onto their lifestyle in Korea.
+Japanese settlers were a minority of the population in Korea.
+In 1943 there 758,595 Japanese people living in Korea making up 2.86% of the population.
+For most settlers Korean was rarely spoken and mostly spoke in Japanese instead.